ray-project/ray/doc/source/ray-core/configure.rst

   # Log in to the worker Pod
   kubectl exec -it ${WORKER_POD} -- bash

-  # Since the head Pod has the certificate of full qualified DNS resolution for the Ray head service, the connection to the worker Pods
+  # Since the head Pod has the certificate of the full qualified DNS resolution for the Ray head service, the connection to the worker Pods
-  # will be established successfully
+  # is established successfully
   ray health-check --address service-ray-head.default.svc.cluster.local:6379

-  # Since service-ray-head hasn't added to the alt_names section in the certificate, the connection will fail and an error
+  # Since service-ray-head hasn't added to the alt_names section in the certificate, the connection fails and an error
-  # message similar to the following will be displayed: "Peer name service-ray-head is not in peer certificate".
+  # message similar to the following is displayed: "Peer name service-ray-head is not in peer certificate".
   ray health-check --address service-ray-head:6379

-  # After add `DNS.3 = service-ray-head` to the alt_names sections and deploy the YAML again, the connection is able to work.
+  # After you add `DNS.3 = service-ray-head` to the alt_names sections and deploy the YAML again, the connection is able to work.

-Enabling TLS will cause a performance hit due to the extra overhead of mutual authentication and encryption.
+Enabling TLS causes a performance hit due to the extra overhead of mutual authentication and encryption.
 Testing has shown that this overhead is large for small workloads and becomes relatively smaller for large workloads.
-The exact overhead will depend on the nature of your workload.
+The exact overhead depends on the nature of your workload.

 Java Applications
 -----------------